philgzl/dsp-primer/README.md

 <img src="https://render.githubusercontent.com/render/math?math=x[n] = \frac{1}{N}\sum_{k=0}^{N-1}X[k]e^{i 2 \pi \frac{kn}{N}}, \quad \forall n \in \{0, 1, ..., N-1\}.">

-The DFT takes as input a discrete and finite amount of values and outputs a discrete and finite amount of values, so it can be evaluated using computers, unlike the DTFT.
-Below is a table with an overview of the different transforms.
+The DFT takes as input a discrete and finite amount of values and outputs a discrete and finite amount of values, so it can be explicitely calculated using computers, unlike the DTFT.

+Below is an overview of the different transforms.
+For a more complete explanation of the steps between Fourier transform, DTFT and DFT, you can refer to [Proakis and Manolakis](#References), Chapters 4 and 7.

 ![transforms](pics/transforms.png)

-The discrete Fourier transform plays a huge role in DSP, and while the math theory behind can be difficult to fully grasp, it is absolutely essential to understand the gist of it: **it decomposes signals into frequencies**.
+The DFT plays a huge role in DSP, and while the math theory behind can be difficult to fully grasp, it is absolutely essential to understand the gist of it: **it decomposes signals into frequencies**.
 The frequency components are best observed by plotting the (squared) modulus of the Fourier transform.
 The modulus of the Fourier transform is often referred to as **magnitude spectrum**, and the analysis of signals using the Fourier transform as **spectral analysis**.
 The phase information is more difficult to interpret and can be disregarded for this course.

 The DFT is implemented in `numpy` under `numpy.fft.fft`.
-FFT stands for Fast Fourier Transform and is an optimized algorithm to calculate the DFT.
+FFT stands for fast Fourier transform and is an efficient algorithm to calculate the DFT.
 The terms FFT and DFT are often used interchangeably.

-**Example**: Let's create a simple signal consisting of a sum of 2 sinusoids with different frequencies.
-You will see how the DFT is able to resolve the 2 components.
+**Example**: Let's create a signal consisting of a sum of 2 sinusoids with different frequencies and calculate its DFT.
+You can seel see how the DFT is able to resolve the 2 components.

 ```python